benzina/angular-leaflet-starter/README.md

 using interactive maps in your Angular application definitely Leaflet is a great choice.
 It’s open, easy to integrate with, and has strong community support.

+This app will be rather simple.
+What we need is a map with a text input box, the results list, and the form with map point name and coordinates.

+We would need the following components:

+MapComponent – which will contain a Leaflet map, it will be the master component GeocodingComponent – which will handle geocoding input and API integration ResultsListComponent – which will handle results from geocoding API MapPointFormComponent – which will contain information about selected map point

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.